-It is a distinct pleasure for me to appear before you today to discuss my qualifications for this position and to express my strong commitment to fulfill the responsibilities as a Public Trustee to the best of my ability, should I be confirmed by the Senate.
+It is a distinct pleasure for me to appear before you today to discuss my qualifications for this position and to express my strong commitment to fulfill the responsibilities as a Public Trustee to the public

 The Public Trustees have a unique role in connection with Social Security and Medicare, our Nation's largest and most significant social insurance programs.
 These programs affect the economic well-being of millions of Americans and involve a social contract across generations.